 The current club members are:

-The governments of Bangladesh, Bhutan, Chile, Ghana, Kazakhstan, Japan, Peru, Rwanda, Senegal, Singapore, Sweden, Switzerland, and Ukraine
+The governments of Bangladesh, Bhutan, Chile, Ghana, Kazakhstan, Japan, Peru, Rwanda, Senegal, Singapore, Sweden, Switzerland, Ukraine, and Namibia.

-The following non-sovereign entities: Klik Foundation, Global Green Growth Institute, Temasek, and Institute for Global Environmental Strategies, and United Nations Development Programme
+The following non-sovereign entities: KliK Foundation, Global Green Growth Institute, Temasek, Institute for Global Environmental Strategies, and United Nations Development Programme

 Article 6 Approach Papers